 Integrated CPM Software

 The term “integrated” has also been widely applied in corporate performance management (CPM) software, a.k.a.
 EPM and BPM software.
+What is CPM Software?
 Much like the PC and ERP software segments, the CPM software segment originated with point applications designed to address specific processes – such as financial consolidation or budgeting.
 Then, following the ERP market example, the CPM software segment evolved into “integrated suites” of applications designed to address a broader range of requirements – budgeting, planning, forecasting, consolidation, reporting, profitability analysis, balanced scorecards, etc.

 Architecturally, the “integrated CPM suites” from Hyperion and other leading vendors over the past 15-20 years were basically separate application modules (some acquired) that were loosely tied together by a common look and feel, common reporting tools, and some common administration tools – such as meta data management.
 But each application had its own database, which required multiple points of integration between ERP and CPM applications, and the need to synchronize data between applications for tasks such as actuals vs. budget reporting or profitability analysis.